imzqqq/chat/shared/desktop/element-web/docs/config.md

       an SVG.
 32. `url`: An HTTP URL for where to send the user to download the desktop build.
 33. `mobileBuilds`: Used to alter promotional links to the mobile app.
-By default the builds are considered available and accessible from <https://apps.chat.dingshunyu.top>.
+By default the builds are considered available and accessible from <https://apps.chat.imzqqq.top>.
 This config option is typically used in a context of encouraging the user to try the mobile app instead of a mobile/incompatible browser.
 34. `ios`: The URL to the iOS build.
 If `null`, it will be assumed to be not available.
-       If not set, the default apps.chat.dingshunyu.top builds will be used.
+       If not set, the default apps.chat.imzqqq.top builds will be used.
 35. `android`: The URL to the Android build.
 If `null`, it will be assumed to be not available.
-       If not set, the default apps.chat.dingshunyu.top builds will be used.
+       If not set, the default apps.chat.imzqqq.top builds will be used.
 36. `fdroid`: The URL to the FDroid build.
 If `null`, it will be assumed to be not available.
-      If not set, the default apps.chat.dingshunyu.top builds will be used.
+      If not set, the default apps.chat.imzqqq.top builds will be used.
 37. `mobileGuideToast`: Whether to show a toast a startup which nudges users on iOS and Android towards the native mobile apps.
 The toast redirects to the mobile guide if they accept.
 Defaults to false.